Yavin IV, after the destruction of the Death Star

 He'd spotted her sitting at a table with Wedge Antilles, dancing with General Dodonna, chatting politely with Mon Mothma and General Madine, going up on tiptoe to hug pilots in flight suits and uniformed personnel.
 And, he noticed, being trailed all the while by a determined Commander Skywalker.

-Remembering the younger man's question to him about the Princess as they'd departed the Death Star, Han chuckled to himself.
-Didn't look like Luke was getting all that far in his pursuit of the lady.
-Maybe he ought to step in and show the kid how it was done.
+Watching Luke's latest attempt to coax the Princess onto the dance floor, Han chuckled to himself at the memory of the conversation they'd had about her as they'd departed the Death Star, It didn't look like Luke was getting all that far in his pursuit of the lady.
+Maybe an expert ought to step in and show the kid how it was done.

 Not that he was interested or anything.
-But it might be fun to make Luke jealous.
+But it might be fun to watch what happened.

 Of course that was when he lost track of her.